keisenb/NickBot/README.md

 # NickBot
 A Twilio Bot that updates hasnicktoldhisdadjoketoday.com

-## Motivation
+## Function

-This allows users to text the twilio phone number to easily let other users who check the site know that Nick has told his dad joke today.
+This webhook allows users to text a twilio phone number to easily let other users who check the site know that Nick has told his dad joke today.

+Current Abilities:
+  Text it "yes" to update the site
+  Text it "check" to check if a joke has been told today Text it "admin" to reset the page for debugging purposes.

 ## License